cofinley/content-difficulty-metrics/README.md

 # Content Difficulty Metrics

-An older project from 2021 that I'm now archiving here for posterity/archiving.
+An older project from 2021 that I'm now uploading here for posterity/archiving.

 This project attempted to derive the 'difficulty' of subtitled media using NLP.
 This was used in hopes of automating the search for [comprehensible input](https://en.wikipedia.org/wiki/Input_hypothesis).